-Owners receive a share of the profits in proportion to how much they purchased during the fiscal year (August – July), rather than how many shares each owner owns.
+Owners receive a share of the profits in proportion to how much they purchased during the fiscal year (August 1 – July 31), rather than how many shares each member owns.
 The more you shop, the more you are eligible to receive.
-At the end of the fiscal year, if the co-op is profitable, Co+opportunity’s Board of Directors reviews anticipated projects and financial needs of the co-op and uses that information to determine how much of the profits to retain and how much to give back to owners.
+At the end of the fiscal year, if the co-op is profitable, Co-opportunity’s Board of Directors reviews anticipated projects and financial needs of the co-op and uses that information to determine how much of the profits to retain and how much to give back to owners.
 The amount retained stays in the co-op and becomes part of what we own together as an investment in community ownership.
 The remaining profits are then returned to the owners.

 How do Patronage Dividends Work?